Skip to main content

 The Psychology of Debt: A Behavioral Finance Guide to Understanding and Reframing Debt

 Debt is rarely just a numbers problem.
-Shame, avoidance, and anxiety shape how people handle it more than math does.
-A behavioral finance guide to understanding and reframing debt.
+Shame and avoidance shape how people handle it more than math does.
+A behavioral finance guide to reframing debt.

 Educational content only, not personalized financial advice.
 Talk to Chris about your specific situation.